Nexlen/mud-mcp/README.md

 - **State-Driven Design**: Game elements change based on player interactions and progress
 - **Tool-Based Interaction**: Players use natural language commands mapped to predefined tools
 - **MCP Compliant**: Fully compatible with MCP clients, including Claude Desktop
+- **Educational Showcase**: Perfect demonstration of MCP's dynamic capabilities
+- **Real-time Notifications**: Watch tools and prompts change as the story unfolds
+- **Adventure-Ready**: Your AI will thank you for this epic quest experience!

+### 🎁 Why Your LLM Needs This Adventure

+**Claude**, **GPT**, **Gemini**, or any other AI companion - they all deserve more than just answering emails!
+Give them:

+- ⚔️ **Combat Training** - Face dragons, goblins, and mysterious creatures
+- 🧩 **Problem Solving** - Navigate mazes, unlock secrets, use magical items
+- 🌍 **World Building** - Experience a rich, evolving environment
+- 🎯 **Goal Achievement** - Complete quests and build their legend
+- 🤝 **Interactive Learning** - Perfect for understanding MCP protocol dynamics

+*Trust us - your AI will be talking about this adventure for tokens to come!*

 ## Installation